Costume Guide for the Jane Austen Festival

 A bonnet, turban or other kind of Regency hat

 Chemisette (small garment to fill the space between neckline and neck)

-Men’s fashions were less subject to change in the eighteenth century but by the Regency Period long, silk waistcoats in various bright colours, lace trimmings and powdered hair were decidedly unfashionable.
+Men’s fashions were less subject to change in the eighteenth century than women’s fashion.
 The Regency look for men was characterised by a very tailored silhouette and a more natural “English” look than the “French” fashions of the mid-eighteenth century.
-England was also at war for much of the Regency and consequently Militia, Navy and Army uniforms were a common sight (although a Gentleman would never wear boots in a Ballroom unless he was on duty.)
+England was also at war for much of the Regency and consequently Militia, Navy and Army uniforms were a common sight.
+By the Regency Period long, silk waistcoats in various bright colours, lace trimmings and powdered hair were decidedly unfashionable.

 Breeches or pantaloons

-Boots (for the Ballroom soft shoes similar to modern Ballet shoes)
+Boots (for the Ballroom soft shoes similar to modern Ballet pumps)